Myo-Inositol & PCOS

 In 2003, The Rotterdam consensus defined the diagnostic criteria of PCOS as the presence of any two of the following three features: hyperandrogenism (clinical or biochemical), ovulatory dysfunction (often manifested by menstrual irregularities), and polycystic ovarian morphology (PCOM) by ultrasound.
 The Rotterdam criteria remains the most used diagnostic criteria for both individual diagnosis and research and yet is still generally accepted to have limitations.

-Polycystic ovary syndrome is commonly difficult to diagnose and often missed completely.
-Nutrition has much to offer women affected by this debilitating disorder.
+Needless to say, polycystic ovary syndrome is complex, commonly difficult to diagnose and is often missed completely.4,5

 Nutrition & PCOS

-From a clinical perspective, nutrition has much to offer women affected by this debilitating disorder.
-Whilst every case is unique, and requires an individualized and multi-factorial approach, effective treatment protocols commonly centre around the nutritional support of these key areas:
+The good news is that targeted dietary and lifestyle changes can be of significant help to women affected by this debilitating disorder.
+Whilst every case is unique, and requires an individualised and multi-faceted approach, effective treatment protocols commonly centre around the nutritional support of these four key areas:

-• Blood sugar balance and insulin function normalization
+2. Blood sugar balance and insulin function normalisation

-Patients often experience significant improvement in symptoms when these areas are addressed with targeted dietary strategies and supplementation with specific nutrients and botanicals.
+Patients often experience significant improvement in symptoms when these areas are addressed with targeted dietary and lifestyle strategies, and supplementation with specific nutrients and botanicals.